emyu10/bit-mic/Software Engineering Principles/Revision.md

 - It involves implementing changes to prevent the occurrence of errors.
 - It goals to attend problems which are not significant at this moment but may cause serious issues in future.

----

-# 8) Computer Aided Software Engineering (CASE)
-> not found

----

-> Will put this part to somewhere later
-## Requirement Analysis & Specification
-The process of gathering the software requirements from the client.

-It has 4 steps
-1. Feasibility Study: Feasibility study is used to select a feasibile solution which follows all the user requirements.

-The output of this phase should be a feasible output report which contains all user requirements.

-2. Requirement gathering: getting information from client.
-Types of information gathering
-    1. Interview
-        - a.
-One to One interview
-        - b.
-Written interview
-        - c.
-Oral interview
-        - d.
-Group interview
-    2. Surveys: Organization may conduct surveys about their expectations and needs from the upcoming system.
-    3. Questionnaires: A document with a predefined set of objective questions and respective options is used to get information from the client.
-    4. Brainstorming: An informational debate is held among the organization.
-Inputs are stored onto the database during this procedure.
-    5. Prototype: It is building user interface without adding detail functionality.
-It helps use to give a better idea about the system.
-Using prototype model, user will understand the system working in a rough way.

-3. Software Requirement Validation: After requirement specifications are developed, the requirements mentioned in the document are validated.
-    - All features can be practically implemented or not.
-    - All features are clear and complete.
-4. Requirement Elicitation Process:
-    - System Analyst will get information from the client and they prioritize and arrange the requirements in order of importance and urgency.
-    - All these requirments are discussed with the organization and then be changed the priority of requirements.

-## Coupling
-Coupling is a measure that defines the level of inter-dependability among modules of a program.
-It tells at what level, modules interfere & interact with each other.

-### Types of coupling
-#### 1. Content coupling
-When module can directly access, modify, refer to the other module contents, it is called content coupling.
-#### 2. Common coupling
-When multiple modules have read/write permission to global data is called common coupling.
-#### 3. Control coupling
-Two modules are control coupled if one of then decides the function of another one.
-#### 4. Stamp coupling
-When multiple modules share common data structures, it is called stamp coupling.
-#### 5. Data coupling
-When two modules interact with each other by passing data as arguments.

-## Integration Test Approaches
-- There are 4 types of integration test approaches.

-### 1. Big Bang Approach
-- It is the simplest integration approach.
-- All modules are tested in a single step.
-- In other words, all modules are put together and tested at the same time to check for errors.
-- The disadvantage is that if user finds an error, it is very difficult to localize the error.
-- Debugging errors during big bang is difficult.

-### 2. Top-down Approach
-- Top-down integration testing starts with the main routine and one or two sub routines in the system.
-- After this has been completed, system will check if there is any level 2.
-- Top-down integration testing requires the use of program modules to simulate the effect of lower level routines that are called by the routines under test.

-### 3. Bottom-up Approach
-- In bottom-up testing, each subsystem is tested separately and then full system is tested.
-- A subsystem might consist of many modules which communicate among each other through well defined interfaces.
-- Both control and data interfaces are tested.

-### 4. Mixed Approach
-- It's rarely used integration approach.
-- Under this type of approach, both bottom-up and top-down are done concurrently.
-- This approach is time consuming.

 ## Implementation
 - In this stage, physical system specifications are converted into a working solution.
 - Implementation phase includes